Earth and Environmental Sciences

 Origin, generation and migration of petroleum; reservoirs, seals and traps; the subsurface environment; properties of petroleum; exploration and production methods; use of seismic lines and well logs; types of petroleum basins; reserves and resources.
 Prerequisite: GEOL 3442 and GEOL 3443.

-The course will review critical knowledges of minerals, rocks, stratigraphy, surface processes, geophysics, geochemistry, structures and tectonics, and connect these aspects of Earth system with Earth's six energy components: hydrocarbon, critical minerals, geothermal energy, CO2 sequestration, waste management, and green energies.
-Prerequisite: GEOL 1301, or GEOL 3340, or cons. inst.
+The seminar will review literature of sustainable energy resources including critical minerals, subsurface storage and generation of hydrogen and hydrocarbons, geothermal energy, carbon capture and CO2 sequestration, waste management, and green energies.
+Prerequisite: GEOL 1301, or ENVR1301, or GEOL 3340, or cons. inst.

 GEOL 5365.
 TOPICS IN GEOLOGY.
 3 Hours.